gkosmo/livecodefun/fight/README.md

 		- maybe the strength decreasing as the fight goes along and make the question of kicking and punching more strategic

 		- what about a menu from which we can start a game where we create fighters and then make them fight to hp == 0

+		- what about ansci methods for fights! -- no, too crazy... maybe..

 		- Any idea is welcome !